ChiaMiner44/portfolio/README_Prometheus.md

 To run the project locally, you have two simple options:

 #### Option 1: Direct File Open
-- Double-click the `index.html` file
+- Locate the `index.html` file in the project directory
-- The file will open directly in your default web browser
+- Double-click the file to open it directly in your default web browser

 #### Option 2: Local Development Server
 For a more robust local development experience, use a simple HTTP server: